SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

     - Bits 10-16 are reserved for MIDI commands as defined in the ISFe subchunk.
 For now, these bits should be written as clear.
 - It allows you to run multiple standards that may conflict with each other.

-### wBank Changes (SFe32L)
+### New Bank System (SFe32L)

+In legacy SF 2.04, only one MIDI Bank Select could be used (typically MSB).

 - Version 4.00.1 had a field called wBank2.
 Any draft with wBank2 is now obsolete.
-- Starting from 4.00.2, wBank stores both m.s.b. and l.s.b. bank changes (CC00 and CC32), eliminating the need for wBank2.
-- wBank is still a WORD.
-This change was possible as wBank is 16-bit, which is sufficient to store the 14-bit bank change space.
-We commend E-mu for being forward enough thinking to not use a CHAR/BYTE for bank selection.
+- We commend E-mu for being forward enough thinking to not use a BYTE for bank selection.
 - In SoundFont® 2.04 and 4.00.1, bit 1 was only used with bank 128 (for percussion), and bits 2–8 were used to select a single bank between 0 and 127.
 Bits 9–16 were unused.

-- wBank, like other SFe values (for the most part?), is little endian.
+Starting from version 4.00.9b, wBank is replaced with byBankMSB and byBankLSB.
+- This change is completely backwards compatible as there is no change in the format.
+It is simply for specification readability reasons.
+- RIFF formats are little endian.
+Therefore, byBankMSB goes before byBankLSB.
+- Like with wBank in SF2.04, bits 2–8 are now used to set the first bank change.
-- Now, bit 9 is also a percussion toggle.
-If a bank/program change combination produces a different result for midi channel 10, bit 1 controls the percussion.
+- If a bank/program change combination produces a different result for midi channel 10, use the percussion toggle in byBankMSB.
 - File editors should warn the user if this issue is found.
-- Bits 2–8 are now used to set the first bank change, and bits 10–16 are now used to set the second bank change.
-- The default behavior is that bits 2–8 will set "m.s.b."
-(CC00) and bits 10–16 will set "l.s.b."
-(CC32), but version 4 compatible players should allow the user to swap CC00 and CC32 settings.
+- SFe compatible players should allow the user to swap CC00 and CC32 settings.
-- Order in the phdr chunk in terms of wBank value.
+- Order in the phdr chunk in terms of ascending byBankLSB value to ensure legacy SF compatibility.
-- Summary:
-    - Bit 1 = percussion toggle 1
-    - Bit 2–8 = bank select m.s.b.
-    - Bit 9 = percussion toggle 2
-    - Bit 10-16 = bank selects l.s.b.

 ### Definitions of dwLibrary and dwGenre